sarvesh123305/Bash-Calculator-using-C-/README.md

   ---

+  * If you want to read and understand the code , for simplicity start reading it from main -> addition -> subtraction -> multiplication -> division -> modulus -> power -> infixEvaluation
-  *Feel free to test it on multiple valid test cases* *If you find any modifications,optimizations to the repository feel free to put a pull request or you can email me at sarvesh123305@gmail.com*
+  * Feel free to test it on multiple valid test cases
+  * If you find any modifications,optimizations to the repository feel free to put a pull request or you can email me at sarvesh123305@gmail.com*